olegmaxus/voxinimity/README.md

 ## Running the project
 ```
-One can run the project code with opening it with Google Colab or Conda Environment Jupyter Notebook on your own device.
+One can run the project code with opening it with Google Colab or
+Conda Environment Jupyter Notebook on your own device. .py files can be run also on
+your device with IDLE like Spyder, Visual Studio etc.
 ```